-Physicians and hospitals actively contributing HL7 or CCD data to the statewide exchanges who partner with KHS benefit from access to aggregate clinical data in the longitudinal patient through web-based dashboards.
+Physicians and hospitals actively contributing HL7 or CCD data to the statewide exchanges who partner with KHS benefit from access to aggregate clinical data from the longitudinal patient record through web-based dashboards.
+KHS has made it a priority to capture the voice of the physician in development and delivery of the KHS dashboards by engaging a pilot group of Kansas physicians and hospital professionals.

 These dashboards include: